nturley/ghw-notes/README.md

-# gwh-notes

-# Structure
+# Sections

 ## Header
-Includes strings, types, known types, and hierarchy.
+Strings, types, known types, and hierarchy.

 I'm guessing that snapshots and cycles will reference strings and types by offset into these tables.
+The hierarchy shows where each signal is in the design.

 ## Snapshot
 Dumps initial value of all signals